ArcTool Software

 - Positional data can be hot edited to enable program position adjustment while production is running.
 This leads to even further robot uptime and part throughput.

 - There is also an “on-the-fly” feature that allows the changing of weld process data while the program is running production.
-With this, operators can fine tune process data on-the-fly, increasing the quality of the weld without any downtime.
+With this, operators can fine-tune process data on the fly, increasing the quality of the weld without any downtime.

-- To help speed up troubleshooting and repair, the I/O menu utilizes English labels on dedicated weld process I/O and peripheral device control I/O. Also, the voltage, current, and wire-feed speeds are displayed in large characters on the teach pendant to allow more flexibility in weld equipment placement.To further help improve weave performance and weld ability and quality, there are sinusoidal, circular, and figure 8 weave patterns.
+- To help speed up troubleshooting and repair, the I/O menu utilizes English labels on dedicated weld process I/O and peripheral device control I/O. Also, the voltage, current, and wire-feed speeds are displayed in large characters on the teach pendant to allow more flexibility in weld equipment placement.To further help improve weave performance and weldability and quality, there are sinusoidal, circular, and figure 8 weave patterns.

 Options: